flightlessphotos/flightlessphotos.github.io/pages/personality.md

     content: Please bring a playlist of your kid's favorite music!
 A Spotify or youtube playlist works great.
 Dancing around is a great way to capture personality.
 We have a bluetooth speaker with a headphone jack.
   - title: How Do You Get the Kids to Behave?
     content: These are personality portraits, so we are only asking them to be themselves!
 Also, bribery.
 I know, I know... but it works!
 Promising a trip to a nearby playground or their favorite treat after the shoot  is always going to be exciting.
-  - title: What is the minimum age?
+  - title: What is the Minimum Age?
     content: We shoot with children as young as 2.
-  - title: Can you do multiple kids at the same time?
+  - title: Can you do Multiple Kids at the Same Time?
     content: Sibling personality photos are more challenging than individual kids, but I am willing to try!
 If you are wondering about booking multiple individual kids personality shoots for the same day, I do not recommend doing them back to back.
+  - title: What Should They Wear?
+    content: I can help you come up with a color scheme so we avoid colors that clash.
+We also want to avoid images, logos, text, or anything else that might draw the eye or be distracting.
+Next, people (both adults and children) always look their best in pictures when they have on clothing which feels familiar and that they are use to wearing.
+Finally, these pictures are all about your child, so we want to give them some input as well!
+I suggest picking out a few different outfits and letting them decide what they would like to wear out of that set of choices.
 ---
 <link rel="stylesheet" href="{{ site.github.url }}/assets/css/blocks.css">
 <link rel="stylesheet" href="{{ site.github.url }}/assets/css/imgboxrows.css">